how has house architecture changed over time

 Houses as Status Symbols and Community Centers

 In medieval society, a person’s home was not just a place to live but also a reflection of their social status and a center of community life.
-The grander the house, the higher the status of its owner.
+The grander the stunning house, the higher the status of its owner.
 Castles and manors often served as gathering places for the local community, hosting feasts, celebrations, and other social events.

 Renaissance to Industrial Revolution: Harmony and Innovation